The final round in the Museum’s Great Hall at 1:15 pm is open to the public.

 The Paleo-Knowledge Bowl is an oral competition in which students in grades 4, 5 and 6 from around the state of Connecticut and beyond work in teams to answer some very difficult questions about paleontology, especially dinosaurs.
 Each team is composed of 3 students from the same school who work together to earn points for correct answers.
 Teams with the highest number of points advance in the competition.

-To more fairly distribute teams, we will begin with a short, written “placement exam” (note: no one will be eliminated at this stage).
-Teams will be assigned to “pools” based on their scores.
+Teams will be assigned to “pools”.
 Pool size and exact assignment protocol will depend on the number of registered teams.

-Several sessions culminate in the Final Round in the Museum’s Great Hall of Dinosaurs, which is open to the public.
+The Final Round will be held in the Museum’s Great Hall of Dinosaurs, which is open to the public.
 The Final Round will consist of 4 teams.

 Any student in the 4th, 5th or 6th grade, or home-school students between the ages of 8 and 11, with a maximum participation of three consecutive years, is qualified to participate in the Paleo-Knowledge Bowl.
 Teams must be composed of 3 students from the same school, and may include an alternate if desired (please note that the alternate might not participate in the competition if the 3 regular team members are all able to compete).
 Each school can enter a maximum of 3 teams.
 Participation is not limited to Connecticut schools.

 All contestants receive a specially designed Paleo-Knowledge Bowl T-shirt and a certificate of participation.
 Members of the winning team will be presented with family memberships to the Yale Peabody Museum, a trophy for their school, a behind-the-scenes tour of the Peabody’s vertebrate paleontology collections, and a special prize for each team member.
 Second place winners will also receive family memberships and a behind-the-scenes tour, and a special prize for each team member.
 Third and fourth place winners will receive a special prize for each team member.

 What kind of questions are asked?
 Find out here.